jainnikita12/Identify-dance-forms/README.md

 Easy and fun!!!
-My Rank < 50 ( as the score is 90.028 --- Though the leaderboard is freezed now :p )
+My Rank < 50 ( as the score is 90.028 --- Though the leaderboard is freezed now!! )